MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/pm-profiles.md

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers.png "Customer profiles")

+**Note:** If you get the following screen upon clicking the **Customers tab** on the app's left side menu, then it means that your administrator didn't define yet at least one searchable attribute using the **Search & Filter Index** screen.
+If that is the case, your administrator can use the **Search & Filter Index** section.
+Once at least one attribute was defined as searchable, you should get to the Customers page.

+// add 1

-To view more customer profiles, go to the next **Customers** page by using the buttons in the lower-right corner of the page.
+Once visitng the Customers page, you can go to the next **Customers** page and view more customers profiles using the buttons in the lower-right corner of the page.

 > [!div class="mx-imgBorder"]
 > ![](media/profiles-customers2.png "Customer profiles")